eklem/batr/README.md

 Bundle and test CommonJS and ESM in NodeJS and UMD in the browser with Rollup, AvaJS and Playwright.
 And repeat with Travis-CI.

 I'm using AvaJS since I want a simple enough test framework and don't want to be too smart about assertions.
 The needs are not that big.
 For UI tests it's good to be a little repetitive.
-If you want to test a sequence of interactions A, B, C and D, then test A first.
-Then test A and B after each other.
-You'll get to test the transition between the interactions and that the result of interaction A, doesn't screw up interaction B. Then you do A, B and C and then A, B, C and D.
+If you want to test a sequence of interactions A, B, C and D, then test them all synchronously in one go.
+You'll get to test the transition between the interactions and that the result of interaction A, doesn't screw up interaction B and so on.

 ## Libraries used:
 * [AvaJS](https://github.com/avajs/ava)